Tanya1010Singh/Object-Oriented-Programming-java/README.md

-this is the code of multilevel inheritance
+knowledge of oop in java